 At PDU session establishment and during UE mobility, the SMF may provide the LDNSR with the FQDNs that, when received in the DNS query, will trigger the LDNSR to fetch the forwarding parameters from the SMF (option 1 and 2a) or forward the DNS query to the SMF (option 2b) in step 3 of the following procedure.

-Editor's note: It is FFS whether the LDNSR fetches from SMF information needed to build ECS or whether the SMF pushes this information (e.g. when UE has moved to an area where new traffic offload conditions may take place).

 1. The UE sends a DNS query including the requested FQDN.